ozankaraali/benchmarking_vlms/README.md

-# Can VLMs be Used to Control Bionic Hands?
-An Evaluation of Object Perception and Grasp Inference Capabilities
+# Using Visual Language Models to Control Bionic Hands: Assessment of Object Perception and Grasp Inference

 This repository contains the code and data for benchmarking Vision-Language Models (VLMs) on bionic hand grasp decision tasks.
 Our work evaluates how well different VLMs can perceive objects and predict grasp parameters from single RGB images.